-I always imagined the trails and beautiful fall foliage on the Blue Ridge Parkway, but for some reason, I associated waterfalls as something we see abroad, like in Central and South America.
+I always imagined the trails and beautiful fall foliage on the Blue Ridge Parkway.
+But for some reason, I associated waterfalls as something we see abroad, like in Central and South America.
 We did get engaged near Iguazu, after all.

 Our very first experience hiking the Asheville, NC waterfalls, we headed to DuPont State Forest for The Hunger Games falls.
-One of my favorite Asheville waterfall hikes still, you can see where Peeta and Katniss hid from the others at Triple Falls.
+One of my favorite Asheville waterfall hikes still, you can see where Peeta and Katniss hid at Triple Falls.

-Below find our favorite Asheville waterfalls that we and our friends recommend, including waterfalls on the Blue Ridge Parkway, waterfalls you can easily hike, and also one or two sets of falls that you can drive up to.
-We’ll talk distance from Asheville, where to park, and what to pack as well as expect.
+Below find gorgeous Asheville waterfalls, including waterfalls on the Blue Ridge Parkway, waterfalls you can easily hike, and also one or two sets of falls that you can drive up to.
+P.S.
+The Pisgah National Forest is full of cascading waterfalls, too.

-Catawba Falls are only about a 30-minute drive from Asheville and this is one of my all-time favorite Asheville waterfall hikes.
+Catawba Falls is only about a 30-minute drive from Asheville and is one of our all-time favorite Asheville waterfall hikes.

 You'll barely notice that you've walked around 2.7-miles round trip, though, as you'll cross a scenic bridge and have waterfalls and jumping stones to endlessly distract you.